gomez9656/gomez9656/README.md

 ### Hi! 👋

 My name is Juan Pablo Gomez Garcia.
 I'm from Colombia and I have 24 years old.
-I studied Electronic Engineering and currently work as an Intern in Accenture Colombia for the DevOps team.
+I studied Electronic Engineering and currently work as a software developer in Colombia.

 ### Passions
 One of my greatest passion is programming, specially, hardware programming.
 I love embedded software and everything that comes with it.